ViacomCBS touts 'Paramount+' to investors after mixed earnings

 On Wednesday Chief Executive Bob Bakish said that in 2021, Paramount+ will debut 36 original series across different genres.

 “Mission: Impossible 7” will debut in theaters on Nov.
-19 and show on Paramount+ 45 days later, said Jim Gianopulos, chairman and CEO of Paramount Pictures.
+19 and debut on Paramount+ 45 days later.
+“A Quiet Place II” will also come to Paramount+ 45 days after its theatrical release.
 The rest of Paramount’s 2021 film slate will be coming to Paramount+ in 2022.

-The rebranded service will include episodes and movies from ViacomCBS-owned BET, CBS, Comedy Central, MTV, Nickelodeon and Paramount Pictures, including original series such as “The Twilight Zone” and “The Good Fight.”

-It will cost $6 per month with limited commercials and $10 per month for a commercial-free option, the same rates as for CBS All Access.

 The company posted lower-than-expected quarterly revenue, as the COVID-19 pandemic delayed content production and cut film revenue, despite steady demand for its streaming services.